 Community veterans describe transfer bonuses not as occasional windfalls but as a systematic component of accumulation strategy.
 Over a calendar year, collectors who capture three to four bonus windows — each providing a 25–30% uplift — effectively reduce their average cost-per-mile basis across the entire portfolio by a compounding margin.

 The implication for portfolio construction: issuers with a documented history of running transfer bonuses should carry more weight in a collector's primary spending allocation than issuers who rarely run promotions.
-The marginal point earned in an MR or ThankYou ecosystem carries optionality value — it may be deployed at a 25–40% discount to its face-value transfer rate if held and timed correctly.
+The marginal point earned in an MR or ThankYou ecosystem carries optionality value — it may be deployed at a 17–29% discount to its face-value transfer rate if held and timed correctly.
 That optionality is absent in programs with fixed earning and no transferable currency.

 Frequent flyer community consensus is that the single most underutilized lever in a points portfolio is not the earning rate, but the transfer execution layer.
-Owners of large, carefully optimized earning setups report spending significant effort on category bonuses while largely ignoring transfer timing — where the highest-leverage, lowest-effort gains actually sit.
+Collectors with large, carefully optimized earning setups report spending significant effort on category bonuses while largely ignoring transfer timing — where the highest-leverage, lowest-effort gains actually sit.
 The gap between a collector who transfers reactively and one who transfers during bonus windows compounds meaningfully over three to five years of active accumulation, and the monitoring infrastructure required to close that gap takes less than an hour to build.